xkondix/MsgBrokerSys/README.md

 - in my case, I had to add paths to Apache Hadoop folders to VM options [4]
 - if you want to process data from kafka, then you need to run the zookeeper and kafka image from docker compose file
 - in order to process the data it is necessary to start the Producer service (sends data to the topic Order)
+- create a folder to store archive data [5]

 Spark Structured Streaming [1] ->